vaishakp/waveformtools/docs/source/waveformtools.rst

 ## The simple "gen" data format

 1. This is based on h5 files with optional compression.
-2. All the attributes of the `modes_array` class, barring the main numerical modes data values are treated as metadata data and saved into the h5 file.
+2. All the attributes of the `modes_array` class, barring the main numerical modes data values, are treated as metadata and saved into the h5 file.
-3. The data, when loaded into a modes_array, automatically loads the metadata and associates to to the attributes.
+3. The data, when loaded into a modes_array, automatically loads the metadata and assigns them to its attributes at once.
 4. The data  of individual modes is saved as data sets of the h5 file.
 5. The time axis is common across the modes and is uniformly sampled.
 6. If the input data loaded from a catalogue is non uniformly sampled, the user can specify the resampled time stepping, or default to finest/ coarsest available.